ESwML/ESwML.github.io/index.md

 ---

 # Registration
-Attendance at this workshop is part of the registration for PPoPP 2024.
-See [here](https://conf.researchr.org/series/PPoPP) to register.
+Attendance at this workshop is part of the registration for Eurosys 2024.
+See [here](http://2024.eurosys.org/) to register.

 # Topics of Interest
 Topics of interest to the ML4SW workshop include but are not limited to: